 For quite a while now I have struggled with meal planning.
 I read all of those frugal blogs saying that you need to do a weekly plan and go to the supermarket knowing what you want i.e. with a list.
 Now, I am good at that, as I always make a list, but I am not good at planning what we are going to eat before I go.
 I just buy a variety of vegetables and then our usual staples.
 The trouble with this method is that some recipes call for ingredients that we don’t ordinarily have and so I end up popping out to the local shops for it or just not cooking what could be a really nice recipe.

-This month, having done a monthly shop, I just thought to myself, why not do a month-long meal plan.
+This month, having done a monthly shop, I just thought to myself, why not change to monthly meal planning.
 So that’s what I did.
 I think that it partly came about as Mr Simple and I have started the 5:2 diet this week and I had to plan what we were going to eat on those days.
 I also have a lovely bullet journal which lends itself readily to drawing out a nice table.
 I knew that we would have a lot of courgettes over the month, so I searched in my cookery books for as many courgette recipes as I could find and sprinkled them throughout the month.
 Even if you don’t have veggies growing in the garden you may want to think about what is in season as that may be on offer in the supermarket.
 I then added the fasting day recipes and a few curry ones, some from a new book that I found in the library by Dan Toombs, called ‘The Curry Guy Veggie’, and that was it.
 Surprisingly it didn’t take me much longer than doing a weekly meal plan.

 Now, just because we have a plan we don’t have to stick to it rigidly, but use it as a guide.
 I have already swapped some of the recipes from one day to another, but I have to say I feel so much less stressed about what we are going to eat every evening.
 When it comes to the weekly shopping list, I can look at what I’ve put down for us to eat over the next week and buy the extra ingredients that we wouldn’t usually have.